Stephanos Vlachos

 About me

-I’m an Assistant Professor in the Department of Economics at the University of Vienna, Austria.
-My primary research interest is in the political economy of radical movements.
+I am an affiliated researcher in the Department of Economics at the University of Vienna, Austria.
+My primary research interest lies in the political economy of radical movements.

-I have investigated both the demand- and supply-side of electoral politics by looking at the origins of voter preferences, how voter beliefs are formed, and how politicians can use campaign strategies to persuade the electorate.
+I have investigated both the demand and supply sides of electoral politics by looking at the origins of voter preferences, how voter beliefs are formed, and how politicians can use campaign strategies to persuade the electorate.

 I mainly study these questions empirically using historical data.